WilliamSMendes/WilliamSMendes/README.md

 ## About Me

-I come from the scientific community and have been working with Data Science since 2021 with experience in Computer Vision, Time Series Forecasting and LLM solutions.
-I have helped create diverse business solutions for a wide range of industries including retail, data consulting and marketing.
-I'm used to accelerated and dynamic rhythm of startup to project deliveries.
+Coming from a biomedical background, I have worked in Data Science since 2021, building AI-driven solutions in Computer Vision, Time Series Forecasting, Generative AI, and LLMs.
+I specialize in automating and optimizing business processes across healthcare, retail, energy, finance, and customer support.

 ## Contact